Aswin-AR5055/MiniGDrive/README.md

 ![Status](https://img.shields.io/badge/status-under_frequent_development-orange)

-**MiniGDrive** is a lightweight cloud storage application built using Flask and SQLite, designed to mimic the basic functionality of Google Drive.
-Users can register, log in, upload, download, and manage their files — all within a simple and secure environment.
+**MiniGDrive** is a lightweight, responsive cloud storage application powered by Flask + SQLite, now with voice command support.
+Users can register, log in, upload, download, and manage files — all within a clean and intuitive UI.

 ---